What are corneal ulcers?

 Do not attempt to treat the ulcer at home and never use human eye drops on a cat unless a veterinarian has instructed you to do so.

 The veterinarian will perform a physical examination and a thorough ophthalmic (eye) evaluation.
 Large ulcers may be visible to the naked eye.
 Fluorescein stain may be necessary to detect small ulcers, this test involves placing a dark orange dye called fluorescein into the eye and using a penlight or special cobalt blue filtered light which can help to identify damage to the cornea.

 It is also important for the veterinarian to determine the cause.
 If the cat is experiencing flu-like symptoms such as a runny nose, sneezing, fever, then a presumptive diagnosis of “cat flu” (herpes or calicivirus) can be made.

 - Scratches will show up on the fluorescein stain.

 - A Schirmer tear test will be necessary to check for dry eye.

-- Serious corneal ulcers may need to be protected by suturing the eyelid shut (tarsorrhaphy) for several days.
+Serious cases may need to be protected by temporarily suturing the eyelid shut (tarsorrhaphy).

-As the ulcer heals, you may notice red streaks in the eye (neovascularisation), this is blood vessels which have formed to help with the repair of the ulcer.
+Once treatment commences, the ulcer should heal within 5-7 days.
+During this time you may notice red streaks in the eye (neovascularisation), due to blood vessels that have formed to help with the repair of the ulcer.
 They will eventually go away.